 There are two ways to clean reclaimed barn wood without destroying its unique visual appeal.
 Homeowners can either use a dry brush to remove splinters, pollen, and pests or they can use a nylon brush and a small amount of soapy water.
 Either way, this step will require some serious scrubbing.

 Never use sandpaper or mechanical sanders to clean up reclaimed barn wood.
-While dry or wet brushing will only get rid of splinters, dirt, and unwanted pests, sanding the wood down will completely destroy its beautiful patina.
+While dry or wet brushing will only get rid of splinters, dirt, and unwanted pests, sanding the wood down will completely destroy its beautiful patina and the aged layer of material so many desire.
 Some homeowners use 100 grit sandpaper to soften the surface lightly to prepare it for finishing, but those who want to go this route should tread lightly.
 Too much pressure can destroy the wood’s unique, vintage appearance.

 Use the Right Wax